Umutation/-HeroOnParole/README.md

 - Hero and civilian animations.
 - Particle effects.
 - Parallexed background.
+- Heat bar that displays the heat of the player.
+The player is not permitted to shoot laser beams for a short period of time when its overheated.

 # What will be added
 - Full-day and full-night modes will be added to the game.